-The CogWatch project will have two main outcomes: first, the advancement of scientific knowledge about Apraxia and Action Disorganisation Syndrome (AADS) and, second, the development of a personalised ICT system that will offer cognitive rehabilitation to stroke patients suffering from AADS.
+The CogWatch project has generated two main outcomes: first, the advancement of scientific knowledge about Apraxia and Action Disorganisation Syndrome (AADS) and, second, the development of a personalised ICT system that offers cognitive rehabilitation to stroke patients suffering from AADS.
+Both scientific knowledge and technology has strong potential to be exploited by the beneficiaries in order to gain a competitive advantage within their operating sectors.